 Peanut butter oatmeal cookie dough overnight oats + Peanut butter cup coffee

-I bought the peanut butter cup coffee from The Fresh Market in St. Pete months ago and totally forgot about it.
-When I saw it chillin’ in the back of the pantry yesterday, I knew it needed to come out of hibernation this morning.
+I bought the peanut butter cup coffee from The Fresh Market in St. Petersburg, Florida, months ago and totally forgot about it.
+When I saw it chillin’ in the back of the pantry, I knew it needed to come out of hibernation.

-And now for the peanut butter oatmeal cookie dough overnight oats recipe I promised you guys earlier this week!
+And now for the peanut butter oatmeal cookie dough overnight oats recipe!

 - 3/4 cup old fashioned oats